nextflow-io/training/README.md

 Gitpod gives you 50 hours per month to run the environment, with up to 4 parellel workspaces at a time.
 So feel free to come back at any time and try the course at your own pace.

+It is useful to save the URL that is now your Gitpod environment.
+Later we can use this to return to the same closed environment later (so please take note now).

 3. Explore your Gitpod IDE

 You should see something similar to the following: